 They’ve made it work across multiple platforms, so the natural next step is to make Ulysses work between multiple people.
 This is the big one, and I can see it working a few different ways:

 - Native Sheet Sharing (Edited): It turns out this has been hiding in plain sight all along: drag & drop from the Mac app or swipe & share from iOS!
 Duh.
 I’m leaving the original text for the sake of transparency and the fact that the TextBundle bit is still relevant: Alongside the existing export options, I’d like to be able to share one or more sheets in their native format so that other Ulysses users can simply open those files and see exactly what I see.
 No importing, no re-constructing documents from folders of text files and images.
 I thought that this would work with the (already supported) TextBundle format, but it turns out you can only export, not import, which is silly.

-- Draft Integration: For those who haven’t heard of it, Draft is a web-based writing environment with a well-thought-out collaboration system.
+- Draft Integration: For those who haven’t heard of it, Draft is a web-based writing environment with a tremendously well-thought-out collaboration system.
 Instead of Google Docs style realtime editing, each collaborator works on their own copy, and the author can decide which of their changes to merge into the master copy—like Git for writing.
-I would love it if Ulysses made friends with Nathan Kontny and found a way to have the two environments connect.
+I would love it if Ulysses made friends with @Nate Kontny and found a way to have the two environments connect.

-- Collaborative Sheet Editing: The other option is building in a native collaboration system, perhaps similar to the way Draft’s works, allowing Ulysses users to work together on individual sheets as well as share Groups (I could set up a group between myself and my editor for each publication, for example).
+- Collaborative Sheet Editing: The other option is of course building in a native collaboration system, perhaps similar to the way Draft’s works, allowing Ulysses users to work together on individual sheets as well as share Groups (I could set up a group between myself and my editor for each publication, for example).